 - A weakness / what to focus away from – Ace of Cups (Water).
 Identifying too much with my emotions.

 - A strength / what to focus on – Page of Wands (Earth of Fire).
 Movement.
-Having fun exercising.
+Have fun exercising.

 - Outside support / resource – 10 of Swords (Sun in Gemini).
 More research and finding inspiration online when I’m struggling.